 Who can be invited as a scholar / guest lecturer in an Erasmus Mundus Joint Master Degree (EMJMD)?

-The CDE Consortium shall award scholarships to at least four invited scholars and/or guest lecturers for a total minimum of eight weeks per intake.
-PLUS serves as host university during semesters 1 and 2 for two scholars; UBS and UPOL during semester 3 for one scholar each (see semesters).
+The CDE Consortium shall award scholarships to invited scholars and/or guest lecturers for one to several weeks.
+PLUS-Salzburg serves as host university during semesters 1 and 2; UBS-Vannes and UPOL-Olomouc for semester 3 (see semesters).
 Formal requirements are:

 Scholars should spend a minimum of one week (4 to 7 consecutive calendar days) and a maximum of three months teaching at one of the consortium partner institutions.

 Scholars may be from CDE partners or associated partners or from an organisation outside the Consortium.